qrzn23/min/wip/magick/content.md

 even to the other members of the Order.

-The Ipsissimus is pre-eminently the Master of all modes of existence ; that is, his being is entirely free from internal or external necessity.
+The Ipsissimus is pre-eminently the Master of all modes of existence; that is, his being is entirely free from internal or external necessity.
 His work is to destroy all tendencies to construct or to cancel such necessities.
 He is the Master of the Law of Unsubstan- tiality (Anatta).